How to Make an Easy + Savory Sourdough Stuffing

 Thankfully, all is not lost!
 This sourdough stuffing recipe works great with stale bread (although fresh works just fine too!)

 This sourdough stuffing would be a delicious addition to your Thanksgiving table.
-It is packed full of seasonal flavors!
+It is packed full of seasonal flavors that are savory, easy, and delicious.
+Did I mention its also a stuffing recipe?
+What’s not to love?

 Let’s make it!